 In recognition of her visionary leadership and outstanding professional achievement, Dr. Barabino has received many of the highest honors in academia.
 In 2021, she was elected to the American Academy of Arts and Sciences.
 She is also an elected member of the National Academy of Engineering and the National Academy of Medicine.
 She is a fellow of the American Association for the Advancement of Science, the American Institute of Chemical Engineers, the American Institute for Medical and Biological Engineering, and the Biomedical Engineering Society.

 Dr. Barabino leads on a global stage.
-She is the president of the American Association for the Advancement of Science (AAAS), the world’s largest interdisciplinary scientific society.
+She is Board Chair of the American Association for the Advancement of Science (AAAS), the world’s largest interdisciplinary scientific society.
 In advancing science, engineering and innovation, she and AAAS are committed to science for and by all and engineering for everyone.

 As the second president in Olin’s history, Barabino is leading the college into its next chapter as it continues its mission to transform engineering education around the world.

 Dr. Barabino received a B.S. from Xavier University of Louisiana and a Ph.D. from Rice University.
 She is married to Joseph Barabino, and they have a son, Jori Barabino.

 Barabino, GA.
 Reframing Innovation.
 Technology and Innovation, 20:161-163, 2019.